 Check the internal temperature of a few meatballs and make sure they are 165º F.

 If you have an Instant Pot or pressure cooker, this is going to be a huge timesaver for you!
-I made a whole chicken in 30 minutes last week.
-Amazing!
+If you love using ground turkey, next time try my Gluten Free Turkey Meatballs with Italian Seasonings.
+It is amazing for sub sandwiches!

 Tips and Recipe FAQ:

-These meatballs will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+These gluten free barbecue meatballs will keep for up to 4 days in an air-tight container or for up to 4 months in the freezer.
+I freeze them in a zip-style freezer bag.

-- Here are all of my most popular appetizer recipes are in this roundup!
+- Here are all of my most popular appetizer recipes in this roundup!

 - Healthy Chicken Meatballs Four Ways